 Thank you for indulging me and reading the adoption file blogs.
 All of this has been such a hidden part of my life, starting with my adoptive families decision to keep everything secret.
 This was done with the best of intentions but in truth was not only destructive to me but the whole of the family.
 It over shadowed everyone’s lives, and to be honest of us all I have been the one to escape least damaged.
 For me writing this, and knowing others have read it, has brought my mother to life, she exists, she is not a shameful secret any longer.
 This matters to me.

-The ‘Adoption File’ blogs is now available as a free short Apple ibook .
-The ibook contains more photos and details, and any latest developments.
+The ‘Adoption File’ blogs are now available as a short Apple ibook (it’s free by the way).
+The ibook is just long enough to enjoy with a coffee and a kitkat!
+It contains more photos and details, and any latest developments.
 It can be found in the ibook store, just type The Adoption File in the search bar,happy reading it really is a story of hope!